mfmceneaney/rga_lambda_analysis/README.md

     echo
 done
 ```
-Then, run injection studies using the `pyscripts/orchestrate*.py` files.
+Then, run the asymmetry injection and extraction studies using the `pyscripts/orchestrate*.py` files.

 Finally, aggregate results from injection studies, compute systematics, and plot kinematics and bin schemes with the remaining scripts in `pyscripts`.